-Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country
+Rouhani takes strong lead in Iran's presidential election | CNN

 In a tight contest, a traditionally high turnout among conservatives could be enough to give Raisi victory.

-However, Rouhani has history on his side: no sitting President has failed to win a second term since 1981.
+However, Rouhani has history on his side: no sitting president has failed to win a second term since 1981.

-Official results, announced by Iran's Ministry of Interior, are not expected until later this weekend.
-If no one candidate achieves an absolute majority -- over 50% of the vote -- a runoff will take place on May 26.
+Official results, which will be announced by Iran’s Ministry of Interior, are not expected until later this weekend.
+If no one candidate achieves an absolute majority – over 50% of the vote – a runoff will take place on May 26.

 The key issues

-The president has had a tough time defending the 2015 nuclear deal and his opponents have accused him of not making good on his promises.
+The President has had a tough time defending the 2015 nuclear deal and his opponents have accused him of not making good on his promises.
 Debates have largely centered on this issue.

 Rouhani billed the deal as one that would thrust open the gates of economic opportunity, bring the country out of its isolation and create millions of jobs for Iranians.